Sign In

 The BLS further suggests that certain areas of fitness are likely to increase over the next decade due to an aging population.
 This includes yoga, Pilates, and other forms of low-impact exercise.
 So, if you’re interested in working with a senior demographic, becoming a yoga instructor may be a good option.

-Traits of a Good Personal Trainer
+Traits of a Good Personal Trainer: Skills That Make a Difference

 Anyone can learn the skills needed to be a personal trainer.
 However, there are a few traits that make for a good trainer or even a great personal trainer.
 What traits are these?
 Good trainers have:

-• Good communication skills.
-You must be able to clearly say how to perform an exercise correctly.
+• Good communication skills: You must be able to clearly say how to perform an exercise correctly.
 If you can’t, your client can be injured.
 Part of communication is also being a good listener.
 You can’t help a client reach their fitness goals if you don’t know what those goals are.
 This requires listening to what they hope to achieve through training.
 In some cases, it means also paying attention to what they don’t say.

-• Good motivational skills.
-One of the largest obstacles clients face is the ability to stay motivated.
+• Good motivational skills: One of the largest obstacles clients face is the ability to stay motivated.
 So, a good personal trainer knows how to motivate clients.
 This keeps the client coming back long enough to get the results they desire.

-• Good problem-solving skills.
-Clients often pursue training because they couldn’t achieve their goals on their own.
+• Good problem-solving skills: Clients often pursue training because they couldn’t achieve their goals on their own.
 As a trainer, it’s your responsibility to figure out why.
 What obstacles were in their way?
 Once you know this, the next step is to find a way to overcome them.
 The better you are at problem-solving, the easier this becomes.

-• Good customer services skills.
-As a personal trainer, your ability to make a living depends on making your clients happy.
+• Good customer service skills: As a personal trainer, your ability to make a living depends on making your clients happy.
 This is where good customer service skills come into play.
 The happier clients are with the service you provide, the more they’ll want to work with you.
 And if you are a really good personal trainer, they’ll recommend that their friends and family work with you as well.

 Developing these traits can make you more successful in this field.
 Conversely, if you’re looking to hire a trainer, finding someone with these traits can provide a more pleasurable training experience.